 These pipes are made of solid sacred catlinite by fifth generation Oglala Lakota pipe maker Alan Monroe (read about Alan).
 The catlinite was mined from Alan Monroe's mine at Pipestone National Monument in Pipestone Minnesota.
 The stone has been buffed and polished to a high gloss with beeswax.
-Each pipe is signed by the artist and comes with a signed Certificate of Authenticity available on request - enter request in note section when ordering.
+Each pipe is signed by the artist.
+Certificate of Authenticity available on request - enter request in note section when ordering.

 Each pipestone item is handmade from catlinite (pipestone), which has naturally-occurring color variations and sometimes lighter areas called "power spots".
 The item you receive might have power spots or might vary slightly in color from the items pictured on this page.

 Each pipe is signed by the artist.
 Stems are sold separately here.